fabaff/mqtt-panel/README.md

 A simple web interface which is able to subscribe to a MQTT topic and display the information.

+The screenshot show an example how to keep track an apartment or house.

 ![screenshot](https://raw.github.com/fabaff/mqtt-panel/master/screenshot.png)

 What to see `mqtt-panel` in action -> http://youtu.be/Qb0UJa9kf2g